-The next factor that helps improve a window’s energy efficiency is the edge spacer.
+The next factor that helps improve your window’s energy efficiency is the edge spacer.
 Edge spacers serve a range of functions.
 They:

-- bear the stress the window faces with expansion and contraction during times of heat and cold.
+- hold against the stress the window faces with expansion and contraction during times of heat and cold.

-- create a moisture barrier to stop water or vapor condensation.
+- provide a moisture barrier to prevent water or vapor condensation.

 - provide a gas-tight defense that prevents the loss of any gas in low-e windows.

 Windows are available in single-seal or double-seal systems.
 Aluminum seals are most common thanks to the material’s strong energy-conducting traits.